smallfatcat/montecarlo/README.md

 ## ⚠️ Development Status

-**This project is in very early development stages.** Features are actively being developed and the API may change frequently.
+**This project is in active development.** Features are actively being developed and the API may change frequently.
 The current focus is on:

 - Core game logic and multiplayer infrastructure
 - UI component architecture and design
 - Performance optimization and simulation capabilities
+- Code quality and maintainability
 - Documentation and developer experience

 ## 🎮 Game Types